MIDFIELDR/midfieldr/README.md

   new = c("People", "Timely completion", "Late completion", "Did not complete") )
 ```

-Tabulated results of usage example are shown in Table 2, ordered
-alphabetically.
-“Timely completion” is the count of graduates completing
-their programs in no more than 6 years; “Late completion” is the count
-of those graduating in more than 6 years; “Did not complete” is the
-count of non-graduates.

 <table class=" lightable-paper" style="font-family: &quot;Arial Narrow&quot;, arial, helvetica, sans-serif; margin-left: auto; margin-right: auto;">
 <caption>